 the award of any federal funds.
 Income estimates from 2014 will be used to process the FAFSA to meet state deadline requirements.

-- GED & ED101 classroom presentations at all three campuses, ESLCCC, high schools, Scott Air Force Base and other venues...
+- GED & ED101 classroom presentations and FAFSA workshops at all three campuses, ESLCCC, high schools, Scott Air Force Base, and other venues...

 What services do PALS personal advocates provide?

 PALS supports and encourages all students' endeavors toward academic and career success.
 We have Personal Advocates at all campuses, Belleville, Granite City, Red Bud, and the East St. Louis Community College Center (ESLCCC).
 We support all students through successful transition into college.
 We also encourage on-going support to current students for completion of personal and academic goals.
 We do this by:

 - Identifying needs to remove any barriers that might prevent successful enrollment through awareness of services and encouraging utilization of these services.

 - Provide linkages to resources and opportunities on campus and in the community.